Miss World Philippines: History

 Prior to Miss World Philippines, the title was awarded through the Miss Republic of the Philippines pageant from 1966 to 1976, then by Mutya ng Pilipinas, Inc. through Mutya ng Pilipinas pageant from 1977 to 1991, and Binibining Pilipinas Charities, Inc. through the Binibining Pilipinas pageant from 1992 to 2010.

 Titles

-Note that the year designates the time Miss World Philippines Organization has acquired that particular pageant franchise.
+Here is the full list of remaining titles to be contested at the Miss World Philippines competition.

 Editions

 Below is the complete list of Miss World Philippines editions.